 Rematch defined, is a repeated contest staged between the same opponents or teams which played a previous contest.
 This is real, especially in soccer during some special tournaments which involve knockout.
 Being the best in the first leg is not a declaration of victory, for a rematch could prove too much.
 What does history have for us?

 Barcelona Purnishing PSG

-Paris Saint-Germain can understand this well as they continue healing from the deadly wound they sustained from the Catalans in March, 2017.
-FC Barcelona came from a 4-0 loss to PSG in the first leg to a magnanimous 6-1 second leg victory, and knocked them out.
+Paris Saint-Germain can understand this well as they continue healing from the deadly wound they sustained from the Catalans in March 2017.
+FC Barcelona came from a 4-0 loss to PSG in the first leg to a magnanimous 6-1 second-leg victory and knocked them out.
 A rematch could be disastrous if it meets slothfulness and unpreparedness.
-Anyone keen on victory must be keen on rematch.
+Anyone keen on victory must be keen on the rematch.
 I can’t put it any better than Bradley:

 “When you are not practicing, remember, someone somewhere is practicing, and when you meet him, he will win“. – Bill Bradley

 King Ahab’s Experience

 Ben-Hadad, the King of Assyria, was the dean of conquest at the time when Ahab was administering the Kingdom of Israel.
 At this time, as was often done to the vassal states, Ben-Hadad besieged Samaria and sent his emissaries into the city with a threefold declaration: “Your silver and gold is mine; your loveliest wives and children are mine.”
 Ahab accented to this condescending and vilifying request.
 As if this was not enough, Ben-Hadad made even a more threatening request, “Yet I will send my servants unto thee to morrow about this time, and they shall search thine house, and the houses of thy servants; and it shall be, that whatsoever is pleasant in thine eyes, they shall put it in their hand, and take it away.”